prashantrr16/prashantrr16/README.md

 ## SME / ARCHITECT  WINDOWS / VMWARE /AZURE /AWS
+About Me
+I am a seasoned Infrastructure Architect & Wintel / Virtualization Specialist with a passion for designing and maintaining resilient, scalable, and high-performance enterprise environments.
+Build and Maintain infrastructure that empowers teams and delivers measurable business value — not just uptime

 <!--
 **prashantrr16/prashantrr16** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.